 |Dr Mike Smith||

-Dr Mike Smith AM is a pioneering desert archaeologist and a Senior Research Fellow at the Research Centre.
+Dr Mike Smith AM is a pioneering desert archaeologist and an Honorary Senior Research Fellow at the Research Centre.
 For more than 30 years he has worked extensively across the Australian arid zone attempting to piece together a picture of the human and environmental histories of this diverse and fascinating region.

 |Dr Libby Robin||

 |Dr Nicholas Brown||

 Dr Nicholas Brown is a Senior Research Fellow at the National Museum of Australia’s Research Centre, and Associate Professor at the School of History, Australian National University.
 His research interests span twentieth-century Australian environmental and social history, with a particular focus on biographical approaches.